stockphrase/no-silo/content/_index.md

 #

-## Writing 2/3

 **Writing 2** is an introduction to academic writing.
-The course focuses on how to `acquire knowledge`, `evaluate evidence`, and `articulate arguments`.
-We will cultivate these critical practices through rigorous group inquiry---by reading and analyzing a series of demanding texts and responding to them in the form of essays.
+The course focuses on how to **acquire knowledge**, **evaluate evidence**, **think critically**, and **articulate arguments**.
+We will cultivate these critical practices through rigorous group ``inquiry``---by reading and analyzing a series of demanding texts and responding to them in the form of essays.
 Shorter writing assignments will focus on a number of skills that are important for taking part in academic conversations.
-Among these are the formal `documentation of sources` and the integration of source materials through `summary`, `paraphrase`, and `quotation`.
+Among these are the formal [`documentation of sources`](/resources/open-handbook/chapter-11/) and the integration of source materials through [`summary`](https://no-silo.com/resources/open-handbook/chapter-8/), [`paraphrase`](https://no-silo.com/resources/open-handbook/chapter-8/), and [`quotation`](https://no-silo.com/resources/open-handbook/chapter-8/).

 ---